oshadmon/service-anylog/Documentation/OpenHorizon_install.md

 Horizon Agent version: 2.30.0-1435
 ```

-* Docker is already installed via `hzn`, however needs permissions to use not as root / sudo
+6. Docker is already installed via `hzn`, however needs permissions to use not as root
 ```shell
 USER=`whoami`
 sudo groupadd docker